-RWC has been in the warranty business for over 30 years and has issued warranties on over 3 million homes.
+RWC has been in the new home warranty business for over 30 years and has issued warranties on over 3 million homes.
 More importantly for you, we’ve managed the dispute resolution process between the homeowner and the builder on thousands of homes over the years.

 When your Builder selects an RWC warranty for your new home, you are being given a written and insured commitment that your home will be free from specified defects.
 Your RWC warranty is independently written and administered apart from your Builder.
-Regardless of what the future may hold for your Builder, your warranty remains in place for the duration of the warranty period.
-The average cost to repair a structural failure exceeds $30,000.
-Having a warranty in place on your home means that warranted structural components will be repaired without causing you serious financial hardship.
+Regardless of what the future may hold for your Builder, your home warranty remains in place for the duration of the warranty period.
+The average cost to repair a major structural failure exceeds $30,000.
+Having a written and insured warranty in place on your home means that warranted structural components will be repaired without causing you serious financial hardship.

 Expert Second Opinion

 Even with a written warranty, Builders and Homeowners don’t always see eye-to-eye.
-If a dispute arises between you and your Builder regarding whether or not something should be considered a defect, the warranty document can be a valuable ‘measuring stick’ for evaluating the issues.
-You benefit from third-party assistance with warranty issues.
+If a dispute arises between you and your Builder regarding whether or not something should be considered a defect, the limited warranty document can be a valuable ‘measuring stick’ for evaluating the issues.
+You benefit from third-party assistance with home warranty issues.
 The warranty standards included are based on accepted industry practices.
 The process to get the warranty company involved to mediate your dispute and determine coverage is spelled out in your warranty book.

 “We compared the other extended warranties out there and none of them gave us the coverage for the economical price that we get from AmeriGuard.”